Arizona Summer Vacations

 In the northern foothills of the historic White Mountain range, Lyman Lake State Park is nestled in a high desert valley flanked by open country to the south and a long juniper-studded ridge to the north.
 This lake will give you the experience you need to complete your summertime adventure.
 Do you feed off of adrenaline?
 Great!
 Bring your boat, your wakeboard (or water-skis) and enjoy the open water!
 Like a slower pace?
 You can do that too!
 Wake up in your camping cabin, then cast for walleye, bass, or catfish and watch the varied area wildlife while you wait for the lake to give up more memories.
 Plus, there are plenty of trails to explore, some offering glimpses of the past with rock paintings!

 Southern Arizona provides a variety of scenic park options and a great deal of diversity in plant, animal, and bird species to entertain your senses.
+Our southern Arizona parks are on the doorstep of sky island adventure and the higher elevations (ad cooler temps) found on these iconic ranges are perfect for a summer trip!
 This part of the state is also loaded with stories of cowboys riding the range in the proverbial battle of good vs. evil with the famed outlaws of their time.
 The Earps knew Southern Arizona well and their lives are curated very nicely and thoroughly at Tombstone Courthouse State Historic Park.
 Use their story of passion, guts, and glory for inspiration before setting out to explore the natural world of Southern Arizona’s gorgeous state parks!

-The rolling hills of Patagonia Lake State Park contain great opportunities for summertime adventure and the lake itself shines like an inviting gem beckoning your attention.
-A variety of trail experiences lead visitors into the depths of southern Arizona’s diverse backcountry.
+The rolling hills of Patagonia Lake State Park hold numerous opportunities for summertime adventure and the lake itself shines like an inviting gem beckoning your attention.
+A variety of trail experiences lead visitors into the depths of southern Arizona’s diverse backcountry where some of Arizona's best summer birding opportunities take place.
 Here, an encounter with Coues whitetail deer is likely, and the special moment shared in appreciation of these delicate yet tough animals will be engraved in your thoughts forever.
 Maybe lake life is more your speed?
-Pull up a chair and catch largemouth bass, crappie, or catfish before taking a quick swim to cool off from a day’s worth of Arizona adventuring.
-Or, just rent a boat and watch the world unfold all around you from the center of this desert oasis.
+Pull up a chair and catch largemouth bass, crappie, bluegill or catfish.
+When you've caught enough fish, take a quick swim to cool off from a long day of Arizona adventuring.
+Or, rent a boat at the marina and watch the world unfold all around you from the surface of this desert oasis lake.

-Northeast of Patagonia, a high desert destination with great adventure potential awaits your arrival.
-Roper Lake State Park gives visitors amazing views amid the laid-back eastern Arizona atmosphere.
-The lake holds thousands of memories and is always willing to share…Imagine a relaxing summer morning as you sip coffee near your camping cabin, and on the shore of this beautiful lake.
-While waiting for the fish to bite, conversation turns to the mountain looming in the not-so-far distance as the sun begins to illuminate its craggy peaks and desert foothills.
-After the lake gives up a few fish, you decide to explore Mt.
-Graham for the day, and retire back at the park completely exhausted from another amazing Roper Lake experience.
+Northeast of Patagonia, a high desert destination with loads of adventure potential awaits your arrival.
+Roper Lake State Park gives visitors amazing lake and mountain views amid the laid-back southeastern Arizona atmosphere.
+The lake holds thousands of memories and is always willing to share…Imagine a relaxing summer morning as you sip coffee near your camping cabin on the shore of this beautiful lake.
+While waiting for the fish to bite, the conversation turns to the mountain looming in the not-so-far distance as the sun begins to illuminate its craggy peaks and desert foothills.
+After catching a few fish, you decide to explore Mt.
+Graham for the day and retire back to the park completely exhausted from another amazing Roper Lake experience.

 Along Arizona’s western border, a variety of state parks offer amazing summertime experiences for all types of visitors.
 Depending on the type of adventure you're looking for, there’s a park with amenities, the fun, and the culture to fit your summertime needs.
 Our northernmost park along the ancient Colorado River is Lake Havasu State Park.
 Have you heard of it?
 If you’ve got a party-centric agenda, love adrenaline inducing activities, or enjoy world-class bass fishing…This park is for you!
 Live the river life here with other like-minded park goers that play hard during the day and settle into the local nightlife after the sun goes down.
 Cattail Cove State Park is just a bit south, but still within the greater Lake Havasu area.
 Expect a similar vibe as Havasu proper, just turned down a bit.
 Gorgeous views, awesome trails, and clean campgrounds make this western Arizona destination one to be on your list for sure.
 Plus, you can rent paddleboards and kayaks to take your summer adventures out on the water.